TomParisDE/tp-twitch-widget/readme.txt

 * No expert knowledge needed!
 * Localization ready
 * No expert knowledge needed!
-* Responsive Design: Optimized for tables and smartphones
+* Responsive Design: Optimized for tablets and smartphones
 * You can show your visitors as many channels as you like
 * Hide offline channels